milankinen/livereactload/README.md

 ## How it works

-React programming model suits perfectly for live code editing: components are just stupid ones that render what they are told to render and the DOM changes are handled with VirtualDOM diff.
-This (hopefully) prevents developers to **hide the state** inside the application.
+The React programming model suits perfectly live code editing: components are just stupid ones that render the data they are told to render and the DOM changes are handled with VirtualDOM diff.
+This (hopefully) prevents developers from **hiding the state** inside the application.

-Because the state is managed by react components and those components are exported via `module.exports`, it is possible to weave those components with a logic that enables state propagation: when the bundle is reloaded, the new implementation replaces the old prototypes but not the actual state.
+If the state is managed by React components and those components are exported via `module.exports`, it is possible to weave those components with a logic that enables state propagation: when the bundle is reloaded, the new implementation replaces the old prototypes but not the actual state.

 More detailed explanation about the idea coming later...

-So basically if you code your React applications using its best practices, then **you can use this reloading component without any modifications to your code!**.
+So basically if you code your React application using its best practices, then **you can use this reloading component without any modifications to your code!**.

-## When it doesn't work?
+## When does it not work?

-Well... if you hide your state inside the modules then the reloading will loses the state.
+Well... if you hide your state inside the modules then the reloading will lose the state.
 For example the following code will **not** work:

     // counter.js